MSEL General Competition Rules

 • An email from a teacher or school administrator using their school email

-Players may be suspended from play and prizing may be withheld from the team until proof of enrollment is provided.
+Players may be suspended from play and prizing may be withheld from the Organization until proof of enrollment is provided.

 2.7.
 Participant Accounts